Utility Companies Utilize Predictive Weather Intelligence to Combat $150 Billion in Costs

-Next, you can see an example of a ClimaCell dashboard highlighting when specific operations like flying drones can take place so you can schedule them in advance and not worry about damage.
+Next, you can see an example of a dashboard highlighting when specific operations like flying drones can take place so you can schedule them in advance and not worry about weather damage.

-Finally, whenever upcoming weather is going to impact your operations, ClimaCell will send automated alerts via email, text, sms…etc, to team members with messages and protocols.
+Finally, whenever upcoming weather is going to impact your operations, you can get automated alerts via email or text to team members with messages and protocols.
 Below is an example of an alert for power lines at risk of impact from the weather, which will get sent out to specified team members 3 hours before the impact arrives.